ARGOeu/poem-2/doc/v1/docs/superadmin_metric_templates.md

 ##### Tags

 Metric templates can be tagged by any tag.
 There are, however, two tags that are special.
-With tag *internal* are tagged so called internal metrics, which are checking internal processes which are necessary for all tenants.
-Those metrics are automatically imported to a tenant once new tenant is created.
+So called internal metrics are tagged with *internal* tag.
+Those metrics are checking internal processes which are necessary for all tenants.
+They are automatically imported to a tenant POEM once new tenant is created.

 Metric templates tagged with *deprecated* tag are no longer being maintained, and are going to be deleted at an appropriate time.

 Tag field is a multiple select field with autocomplete and a possibility to create new entries.
-So, when SuperAdmin user starts typing, all the already existing tags are listed filtered by the typed in letters.
-If the desired tag does not exist, user can create new one by simply clicking on create entry.
+So, when SuperAdmin user starts typing, all the already existing tags are listed (filtered by the letters typed-in).
+If the desired tag does not exist, user can create new one by simply clicking *create entry*.

 ##### Attributes